thedaviddias/Front-End-Checklist/README.md

 ### Social meta

+Visualize and generate automatically our social meta tags with [Meta Tags](https://metatags.io/)

 ***Facebook OG*** and ***Twitter Cards*** are, for any website, highly recommended.
 The other social media tags can be considered if you target a particular presence on those and want to ensure the display.

 * [ ] **Facebook Open Graph:** ![Low][low_img] All Facebook Open Graph (OG) are tested and no one is missing or with a false information.
 Images need to be at least 600 x 315 pixels, although 1200 x 630 pixels is recommended.